TRUBDUBZ/Networking/OSItcpIP.md

 5. Session Layer

-    - this layer build on the the transport layer by adding methods to establish, checkpoint, suspend, resume, and terminate dialogs.
+    - this layer builds on the the transport layer by adding methods to establish, checkpoint, suspend, resume, and terminate dialogs.

 6. Presentation Layer